 2. TradingView

 TradingView is another popular technical analysis platform with a large community of traders and investors who share their ideas and strategies on the platform.
-The platform is cloud-based and includes all of the technical analysis features you would expect to find on a TA platform.
+It’s cloud-based and includes all of the technical analysis features you would expect to find on a TA platform.
 One of the major advantages of TradingView is that most global stocks and other assets are covered.

-TradingView’s backtesting is not the most advanced around, but it is easy to use.
-It also displays results in an easy-to-understand visual format.
 Creating strategies on TradingView requires coding in the native programming language, Pine Script.
 This may sound complicated, but it’s actually quite easy to copy and adapt strategies shared by other traders.
-TradingView pricing ranges from free to $59.95 a month.
-The backtesting tool is available on the free tier, so you can try it out for free.

 Compare our top picks head to head: TradingView vs TrendSpider